-We will issue 375,000,000 ordinary shares represented by the ADSs in this offering.
+We will issue 120,000,000 ordinary shares represented by the ADSs in this offering (assuming the underwriters do not exercise their option to purchase additional ADSs).
 All options, regardless of grant dates, will entitle holders to the equivalent number of ordinary shares once the vesting and exercising conditions on such share-based compensation awards are met.